mikeizbicki/cmc-csci040/hw_02/README.md

    CSV files are even easier to work with than JSON files, and [the book has a whole chapter of examples](https://automatetheboringstuff.com/chapter14/).

+   **NOTE:**
+   You may not modify the dataset file in anyway.
+   If there is processing that you want to do to the dataset (e.g. computing an average), you must do this within python after loading the file.
+   Additionally, if you are plotting some feature of the dataset, you must include all occurrences of that feature.
+   (For example, if you have year on the x-axis of a plot, you must have ALL of the years present in the dataset on the x-axis.)

 1. Generate two plots, one from each of your datasets, satisfying the following requirements:

     1. You may select any type of plot that you want (e.g., line, bar, scatter, etc.),